lavonnepatoir/Patoir_LaVonne_LMS/README.md

 Software Development I -- CEN 3024C

-09/07/2024
+10/05/2024

 This Library Management System (LMS) is a simple Java-based application designed to manage a collection of books.
+My recent updates now allow it to take user input and execute library actions as necessary.

 The LMS allows users to:

 Add Books: Add new books to the library either manually or by importing from a text file.

-Remove Books: Remove books from the collection using their unique book ID.
+Remove/Checkout Books: Remove books from the collection using its unique book ID.

 List All Books: Display a list of all books currently available in the library.

 The project is structured with three main classes: